JavierGonzalezAlvarez/redis-python/README.md

 AttributeError: module 'redis' has no attribute 'Redis'
 solution: not name redis.py another file

-# start redis to work with python
+# start redis so as to work with python
 $ redis-server

 # connection to 127.0.0.1 6379